asdeev/spshub-ui/README.md

-# Product Page
+# Somali Professionals & Students Hub (spshub)

-Product Page is a [Vue.js](https://vuejs.org/) application developed to be an online store.
+spshub is an application developed for Somali professionals and students to find mentorship.
+The application has been developed with [Vue.js](https://vuejs.org/).

 ## Installation